golemparts/rppal/examples/README.md

 `gpio_status.rs` - Retrieves the mode and logic level for each of the pins on the 26-pin or 40-pin GPIO header, and displays the results in an ASCII table.

-`i2c_ds3231.rs` - Sets and retrieves the time on a DS3231 RTC using I2C.
+`i2c_ds3231.rs` - Sets and retrieves the time on a Maxim Integrated DS3231 RTC using I2C.

 `pwm_blinkled.rs` - Blinks an LED connected to a GPIO pin using PWM.

 `pwm_servo.rs` - Rotates a servo using PWM.

+`spi_24aa1024.rs` - Transfers data to a Microchip 24AA1024 serial EEPROM using SPI.